Mo0812/mk-home-automation/README.md

 It uses the tracked data of the `TradfriDataCollection` module of `mk-home-server` to do so.
 And trains a gradient boost model based on your own behavior of switching your connected lights in your home.

-While this service alone only supports the training and prediction of light states for specific weekday/daytime combinations, the `Automator` module of `mh-home-server` enables to automatically control lights based on the prediction of this project in different modes.
+While this service alone only supports the training and prediction of light states for specific weekday/daytime combinations, the `Automator` module of *mk-home-server* enables to automatically control lights based on the prediction of this project in different modes.

 To learn more about how *mk-home-automation* works look at section X of this README.